 CAP: Implement retaliation monitoring to include the victim, the person reporting (if different), and any person who assists in the investigation and fears retaliation.
 This should include a requirement to document all status checks and to monitor for a minimum of 90 days.
 Provide the auditor with the procedures or sample of the new reporting system that would capture monitoring.
-Conduct training with all persons who will be responsible for monitoring for retaliation to ensure that they comply with the agency policy.
+Conduct training will all persons who will be responsible for monitoring for retaliation to ensure that they comply with the agency policy.
 Provide proof of training to the auditor.

-Response: The agency implemented a system to capture retaliation monitoring of any 3rd party reporter, staff reporter, or any cooperating witness who expresses fear of retaliation by SIU or OI.
+Response: The agency implemented a system to capture retaliation monitoring of any 3rd party reporter, staff reporter, or any cooperating witness who expresses fear of retliation by SIU or OI.
 Two forms were created for this information to be documented and provides instructions for monitoring - one for inmates and one for staff.
-All SIU Investigators and OI Inspectors received training on monitoring for retaliation monitoring for the victim is required to be entered into the incident database and the incident database allows for the continued monitoring beyond 90 days as needed.
+All SIU Investigators and OI Inspectors received training on monitoring for retaliation.
+This training was completed on December 8, 2016, December 20, 2016, and January 10, 2017.
+Retaliation monitoring for the victim is required to be entered into the incident database and the incident database allows for the continued monitoring beyond 90 days as needed.
 A sample was provided to show the auditor how the system works and how documentation is maintained.
 The agency provided training on retaliation monitoring to all Facility PREA Compliance Managers and to additional staff (Lieutenants and Captains) on December 8, 2016, December 20, 2016, and January 10, 2017.